rockyluke/lockdown/README.md

 ## Context

-We are a French familly living  in Amsterdam, Netherlands since almost 2014.
-My wife gave birth to our son in 2018.
+We are a  French familly living in Amsterdam, Netherlands  since March 2014.
+My wife gave birth to our son in September 2018.

 ## 2020-03-19